nickmvincent/DataLeverageRoundup/readme.md

   - "DTP is still in very active development"
   - Currently only usable with some coding experience.
 See [bottom of this page](https://datatransferproject.dev/documentation).

-- [OpenSCHUFA](https://www.startnext.com/en/openschufa) - "Are the scores created by SCHUFA, Germany's largest credit score company, unjust?
-Donate money or your SCHUFA data to help us find out. "
-  - highly successful "data donation" project in Germany

-- [Solid](https://solidproject.org/) - "Your data, your choice.
-Advancing Web standards to empower people."

-- [Building data liberation infrastructure](https://beepb00p.xyz/exports.html) - "How to export, access and own your personal data with minimal effort"
-  - highly comprehensive post covering design principles and practical technqiues for managing many sources and types of data

-- [Promnesia](https://beepb00p.xyz/promnesia.html) - "Promnesia is a browser extension (Chrome/Firefox/Firefox mobile) that serves as a web surfing copilot by enhancing your browsing history, improving your web exploration experience, and integrating with your knowledge base."

 # Motivating Data Leverage